datopian/tech.datopian.com/datahub/developers/user-stories.md

 As a Publisher I want to tag a version of my data on the command line so that … [see so that’s below]

-dpmpy tag {tag-name}
+dpmpy tag {'{tag-name}'}

-=> tag current “latest” on the server as {tag-name}
+=> tag current “latest” on the server as {'{tag-name}'}

-* Do we restrict {tag-name} to semver?
+* Do we restrict {'{tag-name}'} to semver?
 I don’t think so atm.
-* As a {Publisher} I want to tag datapackage to create a snapshot of data on the registry server, so that consumers can refer to it
+* As a {'{Publisher}'} I want to tag datapackage to create a snapshot of data on the registry server, so that consumers can refer to it
-* As a {Publisher} I want to be warned that a tag exists, when I try to overwrite it, so that I don’t accidentally overwrite stable tagged data, which is relied on by consumers.
+* As a {'{Publisher}'} I want to be warned that a tag exists, when I try to overwrite it, so that I don’t accidentally overwrite stable tagged data, which is relied on by consumers.
-* As a {Publisher} I want to be able to overwrite the previously tagged datapackage, so that I can fix it if I mess up.
+* As a {'{Publisher}'} I want to be able to overwrite the previously tagged datapackage, so that I can fix it if I mess up.
 * The versioning here happens server side
 	* Is this confusing for users?
 I.e. they are doing something local.

 Background “so that” user story epics:

-* As a {Publisher} I want to version my Data Package and keep multiple versions around including older versions so that I do not break consumer systems when I change my Data Package (whether schema or data) [It is not just the publisher who wants this, it is a consumer - see below]
+* As a {'{Publisher}'} I want to version my Data Package and keep multiple versions around including older versions so that I do not break consumer systems when I change my Data Package (whether schema or data) [It is not just the publisher who wants this, it is a consumer - see below]
-* As a {Publisher} I want to be able to get access to a previous version I tagged so that I can return to it and review it (and use it)
+* As a {'{Publisher}'} I want to be able to get access to a previous version I tagged so that I can return to it and review it (and use it)
 	* so that i can recover old data if i delete it myself or compare how things changed over time

 #### Explicit Versioning - Consumer

-As a {Consumer} (of a Data Package) I want to know full details when and how the data package schema has changed and when so that I can adjust my scripts to handle it.
+As a {'{Consumer}'} (of a Data Package) I want to know full details when and how the data package schema has changed and when so that I can adjust my scripts to handle it.

 Important info to know for each schema change: